Liverpool owner leads Super League sorrow as fan anger grows - WHIZ News

 “We request a full and in-depth examination as to why the board took the decision to turn their back on the European competition and for CFC to explain why they signed up to the Super League without prior consultation with their loyal supporters,” the Chelsea Supporters’ Trust said.

+Chelsea, though, had been the only club to seemingly more fully explain its strategy after Sunday’s announcement in a fans’ forum with Buck the following night.

-The Manchester United Supporters’ Trust said for once fans weren’t ignored and managed to kill off the Super League.
+The Manchester United Supporters’ Trust said for once fans weren’t ignored after they mobilized in opposition and managed to kill off the Super League.

 “We need to make this a turning point — both for United and for football as a whole,” MUST said.
-“We have shown the power fans have, and we have to build on the amazing energy and momentum the short but noisy campaign against the Super League has had.”
+“We have shown the power fans have.”

 United also announced Tuesday night that vice chairman Ed Woodward would be leaving this year but tried not to link it to the disastrous decision-making behind the Super League or the failure to win the Premier League since 2013.

-“But we don’t want them selling off to the highest bidder and fans to just be stood on the sidelines waiting to find out who takes over.
-This is a real opportunity for the Glazers to now change the current path of their legacy and open the door to supporter shareholding with full voting rights.”

-Tottenham chairman Daniel Levy said officials “regret the anxiety and upset caused by the ESL proposal,” while explaining the finances on offer were too good to turn down initially.
+Tottenham chairman Daniel Levy said officials “regret the anxiety and upset” while explaining the finances on offer were too good to turn down initially.

+From across north London, the Arsenal Supporters’ Trust renewed calls for owner Stan Kroenke, who also runs the Los Angeles Rams, to sell Arsenal — demands backed by club great Ian Wright.

+Arsenal issued an open letter to fans, apologizing for distressing supporters but justifying signing up to the Super League by saying it didn’t want to be left behind.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports